roscoe81/enviro-monitor/Config/Config_README.md

 "mqtt_broker_name": Sets the host name of the mqtt broker if mqtt messages are used for Home Automation and/or indoor/outdoor functionality.
 Set to “” if no mqtt messaging is required

+"mqtt_username": Sets the username for mqtt broker authentication.
+Set to "" if no mqtt broker authentication is necessary

+"mqtt_password": Sets the password for mqtt broker authentication.
+Set to "" if no mqtt broker authentication is necessary

 "enable_luftdaten": Set to true to send data to Luftdaten, otherwise set to false

 "enable_climate_and_gas_logging": Set to true to log data, otherwise set to false